pavelosipov/POSInputStreamLibrary/README.md

 ### Synchronous

 In sync mode all methods of `POSInputStream` completely perform their work during the call.
-If it will be necessary to obtain some data from `ALAssetLibrary` the calling thread will be blocked.
-This make it possible to work with a stream without subscribing to its events, but at the same time neither method of NSInputStream should be called from the main thread.
-The reason consists that `ALAssetLibrary` interacts with the client code in the main thread.
-Thus there will be a deadlock if `POSBlobInputStream` will wait the answer from `ALAssetLibrary` in a blocked main thread.
+If it is necessary to obtain some data from `ALAssetLibrary` the calling thread will be blocked.
+This makes possible to work with a stream without subscribing to its events, but at the same time neither method of NSInputStream should be called from the main thread.
+The reason is that `ALAssetLibrary` interacts with the client code in the main thread.
+Thus there will be a deadlock if `POSBlobInputStream` waits the answer from `ALAssetLibrary` in a blocked main thread.
 Here is an example of `POSBlobInputStream` usage in a sync mode for calculating checksum of `ALAsset`.